John Folda

-John Thomas Folda (born August 8, 1961) is an American Catholic prelate who has served as Bishop of Fargo in North Dakota since 2013.
+John Thomas Folda (born August 8, 1961) is an American Catholic prelate who serves as Bishop of Fargo in North Dakota.

 Biography

 Early life

 John Thomas Folda was born on August 8, 1961, in Omaha, Nebraska to James and Mabel Folda.
 He attended St. Thomas More Elementary School and then went to Archbishop Ryan High School in Omaha.
 Following his high school graduation in 1979, Folda entered the University of Nebraska (UNL) in Lincoln, Nebraska, where he studied architecture and electrical engineering.
 He graduated from UNL in 1983.

 Having decided to become a priest, Folda in 1983 went to Wynnewood, Pennsylvania, to attend St. Charles Borromeo Seminary.
-He received a Bachelor of Arts degree in philosophy in 1985, a Master of Divinity degree in 1988 and a Master of Arts degree in theology.
+He received a Bachelor of Arts degree in philosophy in 1985, a Master of Divinity degree in 1988, and a Master of Arts degree in theology.

 Priesthood

 Folda was ordained a priest at the Cathedral of the Risen Christ in Lincoln by Bishop Glennon Flavin for the Diocese of Lincoln on May 27, 1989.
 After his 1989 ordination, the diocese assigned Folda as an assistant pastor at the Cathedral of the Risen Christ Parish and a religion teacher at St. Pius X High School in Lincoln.

 In 1991, Folda traveled to Rome to study at the Pontifical University of Saint Thomas Aquinas.
 He received a Licentiate in Sacred Theology in 1993.
 After returning to Nebraska in 1993, he was named pastor of St. Paulinus Parish in Syracuse and Holy Trinity Parish in Avoca.
 Folda also served as a teacher and counselor at Lourdes Central Catholic High School in Nebraska City.

 Beginning in 1995, Folda served as pastor of St. Leo Parish in Palmyra and St. Martin Parish in Douglas.
-Folda was named the diocesan director of religious education and co-vicar for religious in 1997.
+Folda was named the diocesan director of religious education and co-vicar for religious education in 1997.
 The following year, he was named the spiritual director at St. Gregory the Great Seminary in Seward and rector in 1998.
 Pope Benedict XVI named Folda a chaplain of his holiness, with the title "monsignor" in 2007.